tocco/tocco-docs/framework/modules/drools/drools_educationrequirement.rst

 Utilities
 ---------

-A summary for the available utility classes in the educationrequirement context.
+A summary for the available utility classes in the educationrequirement Drools context.
 See the integration handbook for detailed documentation.

 EntitiesContext